Characterization techniques breathe life into storytelling.

 They'll take your story from passive to active allowing your audience to see, hear, and feel more clearly whatever it is you want them to.

 If you're telling a tale in which a character talks angrily, they'll see anger in your body language and hear anger in your voice.

 Characterization in body language = bold unambiguous gestures

-The good news is that basic characterization techniques are simple, fun to learn and very effective.
+Basic characterization techniques are fun to learn and very effective.

-If you've listened or seen a good storyteller at work, you'll know that living into or becoming the characters in your tale is vitally important for making them appear real.
+If you've listened to and/or seen a good storyteller at work, you'll know that becoming the characters in your tale is vitally important for making them appear real.

-Most stories have as well as a narrator, characters who say things and interact with each other.
-Even if they are small tales of only 30 seconds long or less, they will still, most likely, have those elements.
-The key to successfully telling these very small stories is to establish believability instantly.
-You do that by using characterization techniques.
+Most stories have, as well as a narrator, characters who talk and interact.
+Even if they are small 30 second tales they will still have those elements.
+The key to successfully telling a story, regardless of its size, is establishing believability instantly.
+You do that using characterization techniques.

-- what emotions do in terms of firstly your body language, and then your voice.
+1. what emotions do to your body language and your voice,

 The trick is do this exercise wholeheartedly.
 Do it without reservation.
 No holding back!